-Health campaigns have reduced armed forces veterans' risk of heart attacksMay 13th, 2014 in Psychology & Psychiatry /
+Health campaigns have reduced armed forces veterans' risk of heart attacksMay 13, 2014 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—Veterans who joined the Armed Forces in the 1960s and 1970s have suffered more heart attacks than their contemporaries who have never been in the military, according to a study by the University of Glasgow.